 And finally, remind your staff to be on the lookout for phishing scams.
 Be extra careful about clicking on links to alerts, articles, etc.!
 MAKE A POLICY TODAY AND UPDATE YOUR HR MANUAL

 Need some help figuring out how to enable a secure remote work environment for your staff?
-Send us a note and we’d be glad to help!
+Fill out the form below and we are glad to help!